-Paris Olympics 2024: LVMH Becomes Premium Sponsor Of Mega Sporting Event
+Paris Olympics 2024: LVMH becomes premium sponsor of mega sporting event

 Among the five other premium partners, or top-tier sponsors, of the mega sporting tournament are grocer Carrefour SA, and telecom carrier Orange SA, pharmaceuticals company Sanofi, electricity provider EDF, and banking group BPCE.

-LVMH is the first European company with a market value of over USD 500 billion and the world’s biggest luxury group.
+LVMH is the first European company with a market value of over USD 500 billion (INR 4,08,79,00,000 crore approx.) and the world’s biggest luxury group.
 Its Paris Olympics 2024 deal is the first of its kind by the conglomerate, wherein the entire group is involved instead of individual deals that are usually signed by any of the 75 brands under it.

 Everything about the LVMH and 2024 Paris Olympics deal